YassineNJ/UNet-VAE-Pytorch/README.md

 ## UNet & VAE

-PyTorch impelmentation of UNet and a variational auto-encoder applied to the MNIST dataset
+PyTorch impelmentation of UNet and a Variational Auto-Encoder applied to the MNIST dataset